Director: Peter Jackson

 Lionel does a swinging thing and ends up swinging completely out the window.
 Paquita is

-on her last legs, surrounded by zombies, when the door
+on her last legs, surrounded by zombies, when the doo

-well, its one of those Cool Moments, but its so unlikely,
+kicks open… well, it’s one of those Cool Moments, but it’s so unlikely,

 that you just have to see it.
 Somehow, it does fit in with the rest of the movie, but at